jeffweiss/forcex/README.md

 * `SALESFORCE_CLIENT_ID`
 * `SALESFORCE_CLIENT_SECRET`

 The endpoint (defaults to `https://login.salesforce.com`) and modules configurations are optional.
-The list of modules can be specified so that only particular Salesforce Objects are compiled instead of compiling entire Salesforce object.
+The list of modules can be specified so that only particular Salesforce Objects are compiled instead of compiling entire available Salesforce objects.

 HTTPoison request-specific options may also be configured: